-German authorities, who identified the girl as 14-year-old Susanna Feldman, said she was found Wednesday on the outskirts of the western German city of Wiesbaden.
+German authorities, who identified the girl as 14-year-old Susanna Feldmann, said she was found Wednesday on the outskirts of the western German city of Wiesbaden.

 Prosecutors said that two men—a 20-year-old Iraqi and a 35-year-old Turk, who had both been living at a home for asylum-seekers—are suspected of raping and killing the girl, and then burying her body at a railway embankment outside of town.
 A 13-year-old refugee told police of her body’s location.

 The Turkish suspect was arrested on Wednesday; however, the Iraqi suspect, identified as Ali Basar, has appeared to have abruptly traveled last week to Erbil, Iraq.